Understanding Chugai’s history that fostered the business philosophy “Innovation all for the patients”

 Chugai’s innovative drug discovery is supported by its unique antibody engineering technologies.
 Therapeutic antibody drugs use the innate immune function (antigen-antibody reaction) of the human body.
 They work by recognizing surface markers such as cancer cells and proteins from diseased tissues as antigens and targeting them with pinpoint accuracy to achieve high therapeutic efficacy and reduced side effects.

 Starting with the creation of Japan’s first antibody drug Actemra®, Chugai has been launching antibody drugs one after another.
-In recent years, the company has further developed this technology to produce proprietary technologies such as sweeping antibodies, bispecific antibodies and switch antibodies.
+In recent years, the company has further developed this technology to produce proprietary technologies such as Recycling Antibody® technology (SMART-Ig®) , bispecific antibody manufacturing technology (ART-Ig®) and Switch Antibody™ technology (Switch-Ig™).
 New antibody engineering technologies hold the potential of drug discovery for diseases with no treatment, as well as the potential for discovering new biology and revolutionary treatment methods that are still unknown.

 Point1: Launch of Actemra®, Japan’s first antibody drug.
 Actemra® has grown into a product with global reach